Looking for an amazing way to start the day? Then the Mt Batur sunrise hike in Bali is for you!

 Waking up at 2am and climbing up a volcano before sunrise is never going to be easy, but I can honestly say that it’s such an amazing and rewarding experience, without a doubt one of the best you can do in Bali.

-If you’re looking for something that’s equal parts challenging and exhilarating, you really can’t go wrong with the Mount Batur sunrise hike!
+If you’re looking for something that’s equal parts challenging and exhilarating, you really can’t go wrong with the Mt Batur sunrise hike!

-A full day tour (2am till 2pm) hiking to the top of Mount Batur with Voyagin costs £38 ($48) and includes all transport costs, guides and breakfast.
-If you’d like to add on the Toya Devasya hot springs (and you totally should) that costs an extra £11 ($14).
+A full day tour (2am till 2pm) for the Mt Batur sunrise hike with Voyagin costs £38 ($48) and includes all transport costs, guides and breakfast.
+If you’d like to add on the Toya Devasya hot springs (and you totally should), that costs an extra £11 ($14).
 Also, you can stay overnight at the Bali Sunrise Villa if you don’t want to wake up super early!
-Book here now!

 - Make sure you take lots of water – For a hike like this, you really do sweat out more than you can take in, and if you don’t drink lots of water it won’t be long till you’re dehydrated with a huge headache.
 If you can carry it, try to take at least two litres water.